A master's degree program shall generally include 30-36 semester hours of course work,

-Students must be enrolled during the semester in which they defend the thesis as well may require enrollment during the semester in which comprehensive exams are taken;

-exams are taken; check with your program for details.
+Students must be enrolled during the semester in which they defend the thesis.
+Colleges and departments may require enrollment during the semester in which comprehensive exams are taken; check with your program for details.

 Most academic departments provide students both a thesis and a non-thesis option (see department descriptions).
 A thesis of 3 to 6 semester hours may be presented as partial completion of degree requirements.
 Students must enroll for thesis credit each academic semester until the thesis is completed, regardless of how many hours the program will

 Students electing to write a thesis should familiarize themselves with the Thesis/Dissertation Preparation Guide before starting to write.
 An approved Thesis/Dissertation Proposal Form must be filed